quincycheng/katacoda-scenarios/impact2021-security-workshop_webapp/insecure_app.md

 We're going to create a simple PHP webpage that connects to a MySQL database to query and present a message stored in the `conjur_demo` database's `demo` table.

 First, we'll create a file inside the `/opt/app` directory.
 Any file that is located within that directory will be hosted by the LAMP container's Apache service.
+Luckily, the VS Code instance we'll be using is already set to `/opt/app` as the root directory.

 `touch /opt/app/insecure.php`{{execute}}